Sage-Bionetworks/portalsDocs/articles/forms.md

 ## Activating and Deactivating 'Alpha' Mode

 In the Synapse footer, on the right side, is a little "@" symbol.
 Clicking this symbol will bring you a pop-up that asks if you want to enter into "alpha mode".
-Doing so enables a small number of beta features related to new "widgets" in our `Wiki` pages, all available under under the "Insert" menu when you are editing a wiki page.
+Doing so enables a small number of new, under development features related to new "widgets" in our `Wiki` pages, all available under under the "Insert" menu when you are editing a wiki page.
 Once alpha mode has been activated, you'll see a little bit of text in the Synapse header that says "Alpha features on / off" with "ON" in bold.

 You can also deactivate alpha mode at any time; the deactivation button is the word "off" the Synapse header and clicking it turns it off and removes the text from the header.